Dragonrun1/adxl345_driver/README.md

 coupling between the hardware driver (I²C, etc) and the code that passes commands and data to and from the accelerometer.

+Through the name says ADXL345 the driver should also work with the [ADXL346] device as well since the only difference between them is the physical packaging and not the internal workings.

 ## Table Of Contents

   * [Getting Started](#getting-started)